WrestleMania 38: Main event

 In the main event of Night 1, "Stone Cold" Steve Austin defeated Kevin Owens in a No Holds Barred match.
 This was also his first professional wrestling match since WrestleMania XIX in 2003.

 In the main event, Kevin Owens came out to host a special edition of the "KO Show" with special guest "Stone Cold" Steve Austin.
 This was Austin's first WrestleMania appearance since WrestleMania 32 in 2016, coincidentally also in the same venue.
 During the segment, Owens claimed that he lied to Austin about having him as a guest and actually wanted to challenge Austin to a No Holds Barred match.
 Austin accepted, thus marking his first match since WrestleMania XIX in 2003.
 During the match, Austin and Owens fought in the crowd and Austin constantly taunted Owens by pouring cans of beer on Owens.
 Owens performed a Stunner on Austin for a nearfall.
-In the end, after Owens accidentally hit himself in the head with a chair (due to it bouncing off the ring ropes when Austin ducked), Austin performed a Stunner on Owens to win the match.
+In the end, after Owens accidentally hit himself in the head with a chair (due to it bouncing off the ring ropes when Austin ducked), Austin performed a Stone Cold Stunner on Owens to win the match.
 Following the match, Austin performed a second Stunner on Owens, who was escorted out by Texas State Police.
 Austin then celebrated with commentator Byron Saxton, after which, he performed a Stunner on Saxton.
 Austin then celebrated with his brother to close out WrestleMania Saturday.